-Why Is Brick Mold Important?
+Why Brick Mold Matters

-• Water Barrier: It acts as a shield against rain and snow by covering seams between the door frame and exterior wall.
+• Water Barrier: Shields the door frame from rain and snow by covering seams

 1. Wood Brick Mold